Oky-period-tracker/periodtracker/packages/cms/LOGGING_AND_ERROR_HANDLING.md

 }
 ```

-The send is wrapped in `withRetry` (up to 2 retries with backoff) and `withTimeout` (bounded by `DEFAULT_EXTERNAL_TIMEOUT`) so a slow or transient Firebase failure is retried and time-bounded rather than hanging or failing immediately.
+The send uses `withTimeout` (bounded by `DEFAULT_EXTERNAL_TIMEOUT`) with no automatic retries.
+A timeout does not cancel Firebase delivery, so retrying could duplicate a notification.
+After a timeout, delivery status is unknown; the notification is not recorded as sent.
+Confirm delivery before manually resending.

 ---

+## Voice-over replacement

+Replacement uploads use a unique object key.
+Existing audio is deleted only after the replacement upload and database update succeed.
+If the upload times out but later completes, its unused object is removed.
+Cleanup errors are logged without changing a confirmed successful replacement.

 ## Controllers Updated